 STEP 3: KNOW YOUR OBLIGATIONS

 Know the policy of the program regarding whole body donation.
-Many organizations will cover all the expenses, including transportation of the body and cremation.
+Many organizations will shoulder all the expenses, inclusive of the transportation of the body and cremation.
 Some programs do not include transportation of the body.

-Make sure that you are fully aware of the policies so that you can make a back-up plan if necessary.
+Be familiar with the policies, that way you can make a back-up plan if necessary.

 If you chose to have organ or tissue donation only to save someone’s life instead of a whole-body donation, you need to register with the Network For Organ Sharing.
 Also, check the box on organ donation when you renew your driver’s license.

-It is crucial for people who will be making your arrangements to know about your decision regarding whole body donation.
+It’s crucial to let your family or anybody in charge of making your funeral arrangements to know about your decision regarding whole body donation.
 If they are not aware of this, it can cause some complications when you die.

-Let your loved ones know if you have taken care of the pre-registration and all the necessary paperwork.
-Make sure that the people handling your final affairs are well aware of your decision so that they can tell the funeral service to inform the donation program of your death.
+Let your loved ones know that you have made the pre-registration and all the needed paperwork.
+Make sure that the people handling your final affairs are well aware of your decision so that they can tell the funeral director to inform the donation program about you passing away.

-If you decide to donate your body to science, you should make instructions in your will.
+If you decided on donating your body to science, make sure you have instructions in your will.
 After updating your will, tell your loved ones so that they will know what to do and who to contact when you pass away.